lemachinarbo/tmdb-obsidian/README.md

 # TMDb connection for Obsidian and QuickAdd

-_tmdb-obsidian_ is a script for [QuickAdd](https://github.com/chhoumann/quickadd/) that allows you to quickly add links for watching movies and movie information to your Obsidian Vault notes.
+_tmdb-obsidian_ is a script for [QuickAdd](https://github.com/chhoumann/quickadd/) that allows you to add links for watching movies to your Obsidian Vault notes.

-By typing the movie's name, it returns a link to watch the movie on [Movie-Web](https://github.com/movie-web/movie-web), and the movies details from [The Movie Database (TMDb) API](https://developer.themoviedb.org/reference/intro/getting-started).
+By typing the movie's name, it returns the movie details from [The Movie Database (TMDb) API](https://developer.themoviedb.org/reference/intro/getting-started) and a link to watch the movie on [Movie-Web](https://github.com/movie-web/movie-web).

 This script is a modified version of [movies.js](https://github.com/chhoumann/quickadd/blob/master/docs/docs/Examples/Attachments/movies.js) by [chhoumann](https://github.com/sponsors/chhoumann).